hubecker/lvm-openstack-adapters/README.md

 ##Building, installing and using the adapters

-The two Openstack adapter projects, StorageManager  and Virtualization Manager compile to war files and are packaged into a single deployable ear file.
+The OpenStack adapters, StorageManager  and Virtualization Manager, compile to a war file and are packaged into a single deployable ear file.

 Here are the instructions for downloading, compiling and deploying the LVM Openstack Virtualization and Storage adapters.